openconfig/gnoi/packet_link_qualification/index.md

 During the link qualification the device must put the interfaces into a `TESTING` `oper-status` for the duration of the qualification.
-Once complete, the `oper-status` should be restored to the previously configured state.
+Once complete, the `oper-status` should be restored to the previous state.

 ##### Devices must garbage collect results after some period to keep from filling up storage on the device.